EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/_build/html/_sources/utilisation.md

 align: center
 width: 300px
 ---
-Operating principle of a Carnot heat engine
+Temperature-Entropy diagram of a Carnot heat engine
 ```

 The heat added to the fluid is given by: $Q_{in} = T_{Hot} * (S_2 - S_1)$